 The Task Force was unanimous on the recommendations in this section.
 Capital sentencing is unique.
 Capital defense counsel should always perform at the level of a professionally competent attorney, one with reasonable skills in this specialized area with adequate time and resources to prepare.
-Yet, the standard for ineffective assistance of counsel is the same for a fourth degree felony and a capital case.
-The performance of counsel must fall below the standard of a reasonably competent attorney and must also prove to have affected the outcome of the trial.
-The performance of the trial.
+Yet, the standard for ineffective assistance of counsel is the same for a fourth degree felony and a capital case.36 The performance of counsel must fall below the standard of a reasonably competent attorney and must also prove to have affected the outcome of the trial.37